Using the power of habits to improve fussy eating

 These are foods that are frequently connected with ‘treat’ and get served as something special at school events or parties, for example.

-We can help our child build these positive associations ready for when they are empowered to eat them.
-It is part of the reason that involving our child as much as feasible in meals is important too.
+Which is why involving your child as much as feasible in meals is important too.
 The more involved, the more they are likely to get the same ‘feels’.

 If you believe this isn’t possible for your child, please feel to book in for a no-cost initial evaluation.
-You’ll be surprised how it can be done even for the child who eats 5 foods 😊
+You’ll be surprised how you can use habits to improve eating even for the child who eats 5 foods

 Learn more about Judith here: https://theconfidenteater.com/about/